 Ad hoc committees are assigned specific components of projects as needed for all instructional technology.

 Chair: Associate Vice Chancellor, Information Technology

-Co-Chair: The home College for the fFaculty co-chair is rotated among the three Colleges, and the maximum term for a faculty co-chair is one year.
+Co-Chair: Faculty co-chair is rotated among the three Colleges, and the maximum term for a faculty co-chair is one year.

 Members: District Information Technology Project Support Staff, as needed